TonnyTran/smiles_transformer/README.md

 - `exp - HIV.ipynb` - experiment on HIV dataset
 - `exp - BACE.ipynb` - experiment on BACE dataset
 - `exp - BBBP.ipynb` - experiment on BBBP dataset

+Note: you can generate directly the classification results using saved pretrained orders.